-The Microsoft Services Agreement and the Microsoft Privacy Statement do not apply to products and services dedicated to business customers, like Office 365 for business, education, or government customers, Azure, Yammer, or Skype for Business.
-For commitments regarding security, privacy and compliance as well as related information that apply to Office 365 for business, please visit the Office 365 Trust Center at http://trust.office365.com.
+The Microsoft Services Agreement does not apply to products and services dedicated to business customers, including Office 365 for business, education, or government customers, Azure, Yammer, or Skype for Business.
+For commitments regarding security, privacy and compliance as well as related information that applies to Office 365 for business, please visit the Office 365 Trust Center at http://trust.office365.com.

-To see all of the changes, we recommend that you read the full Microsoft Services Agreement, but here are a few highlights:
+To see all of the changes, we recommend you read the full Microsoft Services Agreement.

 Yes.
-Section 4(a)(iii) of the Microsoft Services Agreement states that parents are responsible for Microsoft account, Skype account and Services usage by their minor children, including any subscription fees and purchases.
-Some of our services do require payment, such as applications and games available through our Windows, Xbox or Office app stores, ad-free Outlook.com, OneDrive extra storage, or an Office 365 consumer subscription.
-Microsoft Family offers parents solutions for understanding how their children use their devices and setting boundaries.
-For more information on Microsoft Family, please visit the Family Safety Dashboard.
+Section 4(a)(iii) of the Microsoft Services Agreement states that parents are responsible for Microsoft account, Skype account, and Services usage by their minor children, including any subscription fees and purchases.
+Some of our services require payment, such as applications and games available through our Windows, Xbox, or Office app stores, ad-free Outlook.com, OneDrive extra storage, or an Office 365 consumer subscription.
+Microsoft family offers parents solutions for understanding how their children use their devices and setting boundaries.
+For more information on Microsoft family, please visit the Family Dashboard.

-The Microsoft Services Agreement and Microsoft Privacy Statement take effect on August 1, 2015.
+The updates to the Microsoft Services Agreement will take effect on September 15, 2016.
 Until that time, your current terms remain in effect.

-By using or accessing the services after August 1, 2015 you agree to the updated terms.
-If you do not agree, you can choose to discontinue use of the services and close your Microsoft account before August 1st.
+By using or accessing our products or services on or after September 15, 2016, you are agreeing to the updated Microsoft Services Agreement.
+If you do not agree, you can choose to discontinue using the products and services, and close your Microsoft account before September 15, 2016.